 Driver fatigue is one of the leading causes of trucking accidents and a common issue in the trucking industry.
-EOBR devices operate as a tracking system which can keep detailed records regarding a trucks operation including the amount of time a driver has been behind the wheel.
-These devices are connected to a trucks onboard computer and can help to combat accidents related to hours of service violations and driver fatigue.
+EOBR devices operate as a tracking system that can keep detailed records regarding the operation of a truck, including the amount of time a driver has been behind the wheel.
+These devices are connected to a truck’s onboard computer and can help to combat accidents related to hours of service violations and driver fatigue.

 Prior to the legal requirement of EOBR in commercial trucking vehicles, operation logs were kept with pen and paper.
-Manual logs are more easily unlawfully modified, making verification of a truck drivers hours of operation difficult.
-EOBR devices prevent this type of fraud by digitally recording data in a method which truckers cannot easily change.
+Manual logs are more easily unlawfully modified, making verification of a truck driver’s hours of operation difficult.
+EOBR devices prevent this type of fraud by digitally recording data in a method that truckers cannot easily change.

-Devices known as electronic logging devices (ELD) preform similar functions and as of December 2017, the Federal Motor Carrier Safety Administration (FMCSA), will require all commercial truck drivers to use these devices.
-Our skilled trucking accident attorneys can assist you in locating and checking the information on an EOBR or ELD to see if an hours of operation violation contributed to the accident.
+Devices known as electronic logging devices (ELD) perform similar functions.
+As of December 2017, the Federal Motor Carrier Safety Administration (FMCSA) will require all commercial truck drivers to use these devices.
+Our skilled trucking accident attorneys can assist you in locating and checking the information on an EOBR or ELD to see if an hours-of-operation violation contributed to the accident.

 Attorney Helping Victims of Trucking Accidents

-If you have been injured due to the negligent actions of a truck driver, contact the Las Vegas personal Injury attorney at Eric Roy Law Firm today.
-Incidents involving commercial trucks differ greatly from other auto related collisions and our lawyers have an in-depth knowledge of the specific circumstances and damages associated with trucking accidents.
+If you have been injured due to the negligent actions of a truck driver, contact the best Las Vegas truck accident attorney, Eric Roy, today.
+Incidents involving commercial trucks differ significantly from other auto-related collisions, and our lawyers have an in-depth knowledge of the specific circumstances and damages associated with trucking accidents.
 When you work with our law firm, we will do everything in our power to maximize the compensation for your injuries so you can focus on recovering your health.

 We do not charge you a dime unless we win your case.
 Call (702) 423-3333 today!